foundryvtt/foundryvtt/pages/faq.rst

 * A monitor with 1920x1080 or higher resolution.

 * A mouse.
 You *can* use the software with a touchpad but the current software is designed for mouse and keyboard.

+.. note:: Hardware requirements are the same for both players and for the Gamemaster.

 -------